pointblankdev/graphql-api-template/README.md

 ### Database

 - Sign in to AWS and create a DynamoDB table.
-- Make sure you set the primary key to `id`, uncheck "default settings" and select `ON-DEMAND`/`PAY-PER-REQUEST` billing.
+- Pick any table name and set your primary key to `id`.
+- Uncheck "Use default settings" and select `On-demand` for Read/write capacity mode.
+- Leave all other settings unchanged.

 ### Environment Variables

+#### Local development

 - Rename `example.env` to `.env`.
+- Set `DYNAMITE_TABLE` to the table name you selected for the database.

+#### Github Actions

+- Set AWS credentials as secrets in Github.

+#### AWS Lambda

+- Set `DYNAMITE_TABLE` to the table name you selected for the database.